SiddharthChoudhary/TutoringWebsite/README.md

 5.)
 You can upload your resources in case if you are a tutor and want to upload few links for the students

+Professor Tip : You can go to the About us page to see who we are and how much did each individual contributed

 Code is done in:
   - Node js, Express, MongoDb